kyverno/website/content/en/pod-security.md

 The upstream `kustomize` should be used to apply customizations in these policies, available [here](https://kubectl.docs.kubernetes.io/installation/kustomize/binaries/).
 In many cases the version of `kustomize` built-in to `kubectl` will not work.
 {{% /alert %}}

-Pod Security Standard policies are broken down into two groups, Default and Restricted.
+Pod Security Standard policies are broken down into two groups, Baseline and Restricted.
 To locate and inspect policies individually in these groups, use the filter at the left.

-## Default
+## Baseline

 Minimally restrictive policies to prevent known privilege escalations.